dfernandez79/barman/README.md

 #### Why another?

-Creating and manipulating objects in JavaScript is very easy: if you need single-inheritance, then set the [prototype chain]; if you need to share methods between objects, then [modify the prototype] directly.
+Creating and manipulating objects in JavaScript is very easy: if you need [single-inheritance], then set the [prototype chain]; if you need to share methods between objects, then [modify the prototype] directly.

 But those operations are low level, which means code duplication and more chances to make mistakes.
 That's why most frameworks provides their own abstractions.

 For example Backbone, Closure, YUI, Dojo, Prototype, and ExtJS, have functions to do [single-inheritance]; but with them you also get a full UI or application framework.